irods/irods_docs/docs/plugins/pluggable_authentication.md

 ### Setting up TLS

 Since PAM requires the user's password in plaintext, iRODS relies on TLS encryption to protect these credentials.
-PAM authentication makes use of TLS regardless of the iRODS Zone TLS configuration (meaning even if iRODS explicitly does *not* encrypt data traffic, PAM will use TLS during authentication).

-In order to use the iRODS PAM support, you also need to have TLS working between the iRODS client and server.
+PAM authentication requires TLS communications.
+If TLS is not configured and enabled, PAM authentication will fail, and an error will be returned to the client.

 See [TLS Documentation](../../system_overview/tls) for instructions to set up TLS communications between iRODS clients and servers.